sudhay23/Chat-Program-With-Java-Sockets/README.md

-# Two Way Chat via TCP Sockets
+# Two Way Chat using TCP Sockets

 > This is a synchronous chatting program done with Java TCP Sockets.